meriamourriAlx/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 5 - Script that displays the first 10 lines of /etc/passwd
-Task 6 - Script that displays the third lien of the file iacta Task 7 - Script that Creates a file containing Best school Task 8 - Script that
+Task 6 - Script that displays the third lien of the file iacta Task 7 - Script that Creates a file containing Best school Task 8 - Script that redirects the output of ls -la into ls_cwd_content Task 9 - Script that